Innopolis-Robotics-Society/the_blimp_swp/reports/week4/retrospective.md

 3. We added technical tasks to the backlog (Docker, startup script, QGC integration).

 ## What did not go well
-1. Some team members still can't create GitHub Projects (permissions).
-2. We don't have hardware for testing — we use only SITL.
+1. We don't have hardware for testing — we use only SITL.
-3. US-14 (UWB) and US-22 (smoke-check) are not done and moved to the next Sprint.
+2. US-14 (UWB) and US-22 (smoke-check) are not done and moved to the next Sprint.

 ## Action points from last Sprint
 1. Ask others to create Projects → **Done** (projects are created now).